What is Reckless Driving?

 1. Obtain a title for your vehicle.

-2. Obtain Utah insurance.
+2. Obtain Wyoming insurance.

-3. Obtain a Utah safety inspection (if required).
+3. Obtain a state inspection (if applicable).

-Some vehicles require a Utah safety inspection before they can be registered.
-Check with your local DMV office to see if your vehicle requires an inspection.
+If your vehicle is over a certain age or located in a specific county, it may require a state inspection before it can be registered.
+Check with your local county treasurer’s office to see if your vehicle requires an inspection.

-4. Complete the Application for Utah Title/Registration/TC-656.
+4. Complete the Application for Certificate of Title and VIN/HIN Inspection.

 5. Submit your application and fees.